nou-ros/nou-ros/README.md

 - 🤔 I’m looking for help with System Design and Security knowledge.
 - 💬 Ask me about System Engineering.
 - :art: I have worked on Django, Graphene-django & DRF
-- :book: I'm self learning Vue(haulted).
+- :book: I'm testing FastAPI.
 - 📫 How to reach me: nouros44@gmail.com